 5. Access to Legal Counsel

 On occasion, the Ombuds may require legal advice or representation in order to fulfill his/her required functions.
-The Ombuds shall be provided with legal counsel separate and independent from the University in the event he/she is asked for documents or testimony related to any litigation or other formal process arising out of Ombuds’ activities.
+The Ombuds shall be provided with legal counsel as necessary and appropriate to protect the integrity of the Ombuds office.

 B. Limitations on the Authority of the Ombuds